-Employee recognition is widely known as a critical driver of engagement, contributing to a number of positive outcomes in the workplace.
-One study found that recognized employees have more drive and determination, better work relationships, and stronger connections to their company.
-Because of the many benefits of recognizing employees, many companies have taken steps to adopt formal recognition and rewards programs.
+Employee recognition is more than just a pat on the back; it’s a powerful driver of engagement that contributes to a host of positive outcomes in the workplace.
+Research has shown that when employees feel recognized, they exhibit more drive and determination, forge better work relationships, and feel a stronger connection to their company.
+Given these benefits, it’s no surprise that many companies have implemented formal recognition and rewards programs.

-Are highly regarded by their direct and indirect reports
+- Respected: They are highly regarded by their direct and indirect reports.

-Work exceptionally well across functional and departmental lines
+- Cross-functional Collaboration: They work exceptionally well across functional and departmental lines.

-Do not publicize their own achievements and results
+- Humble: They do not publicize their own achievements and results.

 Examine the Remote Employee Population

-With proper recognition, newly hired superstars won’t stay in their entry-level positions for long.
-Recognition puts them on a path to success where they can demonstrate their readiness to take on more responsibility and quickly earn the trust and respect of peers and coworkers on other teams.
+Recognizing these valuable employees early on is crucial.
+With the right recognition, newly hired superstars won’t stay in their entry-level positions for long.
+Recognition propels them onto a path of success, enabling them to demonstrate their readiness to take on more responsibility.
+It also helps them quickly earn the trust and respect of peers and coworkers on other teams.

 Review Matrixed Teams

-Although matrixed teams facilitate communication throughout the organization, they can also create a lack of clarity regarding employee contributions, which may hinder employee recognition efforts.
-For example, matrixed employees who report to more than one manager may find that neither manager knows the full story of everything they do to help other teams succeed.
-This means any search for Silent Superstars should also include a thorough review of employees who work on multiple teams or report to more than one manager.
+While matrixed teams can foster better communication across the organization, they can also create a bit of a fog when it comes to understanding individual employee contributions.
+This ambiguity can pose a challenge to employee recognition efforts.
+For instance, employees who report to multiple managers in a matrixed setup might find that neither manager has a complete picture of their contributions to other teams' success.
+This suggests that the hunt for Silent Superstars should also involve a comprehensive review of employees who work on multiple teams or report to more than one manager.

 Evaluate Company Leaders

-To find these Silent Superstar managers, a great place to start is with the teams that have consistent performance and a strong sense of cohesion.
-That kind of team culture doesn’t typically happen on its own; it is likely to be the result of a strong team leader who may not be as visible to the rest of the organization as they should be.
+- Look at High-performing Teams: Start by examining teams that consistently deliver strong performance and exhibit a solid sense of cohesion.
+This kind of team culture doesn’t just happen by accident; it’s usually the result of a strong team leader who might not be as visible to the rest of the organization as they should be.

 Help Managers Identify Their Top Performers

-Employee feedback software is well-equipped to gather 360-degree feedback from managers, peers, and direct reports, and it often identifies a clear trend among Silent Superstars: They receive higher feedback scores from peers and direct reports than they receive from managers.
+Employee feedback software is a powerful tool that can help uncover Silent Superstars within your organization.
+This software is designed to gather 360-degree feedback from managers, peers, and direct reports, providing a comprehensive view of an employee's performance.
+Interestingly, it often reveals a common trend among Silent Superstars: they tend to receive higher feedback scores from their peers and direct reports than from their managers.

-Having the right tools to understand the impact of all employees in the company, whether they are new hires, matrixed, or remote, is the key to identifying and recognizing employee standouts such as Silent Superstars.
+Having the right tools to understand the impact of every employee in a company, whether they are new hires, matrixed, or remote, is the key to identifying and recognizing employee standouts such as Silent Superstars.
 Employee feedback software allows managers, peers, and subordinates inside and outside an employee’s team to speak about their experiences with the individual, putting company leaders in a better position to recognize them and construct a development plan that will help them make an even stronger impact.